byt3n33dl3/PasswordCracker/README.md

       a.
 String samples are essentially taken from a specific wordlist, text file, a dictionary or past cracked passwords.
       b.
 They are then encrypted identically to the method, key, and algorithm in which the desired password was encrypted originally.
       c.
 Dictionary words could also be altered in a randomized manner to check if they work this way
       d.
 Single attack mode of PasswordCracker can do such alterations.
-Accordingly, different hashes’ variations are compared when using different alterations.
+Accordingly, different hashes variations are compared when using different alterations.

     .Brute Force Attacks